HRS Response to Coronavirus Disease 2019 (COVID-19)

 The CDC’s COVID-19 web site is a helpful resource that is updated frequently with information about how the virus spreads and recommendations on how to stay healthy.

 The situation with COVID-19 is changing quickly.
-HRS and the University of Michigan have a team that is meeting regularly to discuss the best ways to protect the health of you our respondents and our research staff.
-Our interviewers continue to work from home to contact respondents and to conduct interviews by telephone.
-We have decided to postpone all of our in person interviews and blood draws until at least May, 2020.
-At that time we will reassess the situation and decide how to move forward.
+HRS and the University of Michigan have a team that is meeting regularly to discuss the best ways to protect the health of you our participants and our research staff.
+Our interviewers continue to work from home to contact participants and to conduct interviews by telephone.
+We have postponed all of our in person interviews and blood draws until we determine it is safe to resume.
+Some participants who would have been visited in person for an interview will be interviewed on the phone instead.
 We appreciate your understanding and flexibility during this time.

 To help stop spread of the virus, take everyday precautions including: